 Telling the difference between the different types of solar panels isn’t as difficult as you think.

-In this article, we will explore the varieties of solar panels to better understand the types of solar panels and help you choose one if you ever fancy getting a solar panel for residential or industrial use.
+Some of them can be identified easily just by their color.
+In this article, we will explore the varieties of solar panels to help you better understand the types of solar panels and choose one if you ever fancy getting one for residential or industrial use.
 But first, let’s look at what a solar panel is.

 Solar panels consist of Photovoltaic cells that absorb energy from the sun.
 Here, the photovoltaic cells convert light from the sun into electricity.